Don Quijote (store): Malaysia

-On 19 March 2021, the first Don Don Donki store in Malaysia was opened in Lot 10 of Bukit Bintang, Kuala Lumpur, branded as "Jonetz by Don Don Donki".
-A second store was opened on 9 December 2021 at Tropicana Gardens Mall in the Petaling Jaya district of Selangor; it was also the biggest outlet in Southeast Asia, spanning 42,243 sq ft across two levels of the mall.
-It closed permanently on 31 May 2023.
-A third store was set to open in 2022 at Mitsui Shopping Park LaLaport mall located at Bukit Bintang City Centre.
-However, the third store opened in Sunway Pyramid instead on 28 October 2022.
-The fourth store that opened was in Mid Valley Megamall on 31 January 2024.
-The fifth store was opened in NU Sentral on 14 June 2024.
+In March 2021, the first Don Don Donki store in Malaysia was opened in Lot 10 of Bukit Bintang, Kuala Lumpur, branded as "Jonetz by Don Don Donki".
+A second store opened in December 2021 at Tropicana Gardens Mall in the Petaling Jaya district of Selangor.
+It was the biggest outlet in Southeast Asia, spanning 42,243 sq ft across two levels of the mall.
+It closed permanently in May 2023.

+A third store opened in Sunway Pyramid in October 2022.
+The fourth store that opened was in Mid Valley Megamall in January 2024.
+The fifth store was opened in NU Sentral in June 2024.
 The company also planned to open up 11 new outlets by June 2024.

 Macau

-Don Don Donki opened its first store in Macau on 9 September 2021, at Fai Chi Kei.
-Don Don Donki also opened its store in Studio City located on the Cotai Strip in Macau on 2 February 2024.
+Don Don Donki opened its first store in Macau in September 2021, at Fai Chi Kei.
+Don Don Donki also opened its store in Studio City located on the Cotai Strip in Macau in February 2024.

 Guam

 After breaking ground in February 2020, Don Don Donki was expected to open on Guam in the village of Tamuning under the name Village of Donki in September 2021.
-It opened on 25 April 2024.
+It opened in April 2024.

 Mascot

-The official character mascot of Don Quijote is called Donpen (ドンペン).
-Introduced in 1998, he is depicted as a blue penguin wearing a Santa hat and the Katakana character "do" (ド) on his stomach.
-For the international Don Don Donki branches, the "do" is replaced with the letter D. The company also has a female equivalent known as Donko (ドンコ), who is colored pink with a heart on her stomach.
+The character mascot of Don Quijote is called Donpen (ドンペン).
+Introduced in 1998, he is a blue penguin wearing a Santa hat and the Katakana character "do" (ド) on his stomach.
+For the international Don Don Donki branches, the "do" is replaced with the letter D. The company has a female equivalent known as Donko (ドンコ), who is colored pink with a heart on her stomach.

 In December 2022, Don Quijote invited controversy when it announced Donpen would be replaced by an anthropomorphic depiction of the Katakana character "do" named Dojou-chan.
 The decision was reversed days later after an outpouring of support for the mascot on social media.

 Theme song

 Don Quijote's theme song is "Miracle Shopping", sung by Maimi Tanaka, a former Don Quijote store employee.
 The song was later released as a maxi single in 1999 by Grace Notes Records.

 Overseas markets use English, Mandarin and Cantonese versions of the theme song (depending on the country the store is located in) with the "Don Don Donki" name.

 The song has been described as "catchy but annoying" and "highly repetitious but smartly done so".
-These quotes could be referring to the fact that the song has been specifically designed to be catchy and stick around in your head so that it constantly reminds you of the store.
+These quotes could be referring to the fact that the song has been specifically designed to be catchy and stick around in the shopper's head so that it constantly reminds them of the store.